geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

-The GPAD - Gene Product Association File Format - is an alternative means of exchanging annotations from the [Gene Association File (GAF)](http://geneontology.org/page/go-annotation-file-gaf-format-20).
+The GPAD - Gene Product Association File Format - is an alternative means of exchanging annotations from the [Gene Association File (GAF)](/docs/go-annotation-file-gaf-format-21/).
 The GPAD format is designed to be more normalized than GAF, and is intended to work in conjunction with a separate format for exchanging gene product information.
-The GPAD specification is defined in detail [here](http://geneontology.org/page/gene-product-association-data-gpad-format)
+For details, see the [GPAD specification page](/docs/gene-product-association-data-gpad-format/).

 ## What is GO "content"?
 ---------------------------------------------